this-is-tobi/homelab/docs/04-infrastructure.md

 - [PiHole](https://pi-hole.net/) *(optional)* for advertisements filtering.
 - [Wireguard](https://www.wireguard.com/) *(optional)* for external access to the local network (*i.e from internet*).
 VPN clients could be add using the web interface (see. services section).

-## Bastion

-A host is configured as the bastion to access kubernetes ressources.
-As previously mentioned, a wireguard profile conf is generated for every `bastionUsers` set in [group_vars/all.yml](../ansible/infra/inventory-example/group_vars/all.yml).

-Bastion is available on the local network using ssh :

-1. Connect to the vpn using the wireguard user profile conf.
-2. Connect to the bastion using `ssh <username>@<bastion_ip> -i <ssh_key>`.

-Set `setup: true` on the user object to install common packages and default zsh configuration.

 ## K3S cluster

 Some hosts are configrured to run [k3s](https://k3s.io) (*Lightweight Kubernetes*) with the following roles :